metabolism/wp-steroids-demo/README.md

 This project is designed to bootstrap a custom-made website without using a theme.

 ### Tech Stack
-- Vite for fast development and optimized builds
+- [Vite](https://vitejs.dev/) for fast development and optimized builds
-- Sass with globbing support for easier imports
+- [Sass](https://sass-lang.com/) with globbing support for easier imports
-- LitJS for building lightweight and efficient web components
+- [LitJS](https://lit.dev/) for building lightweight and efficient web components
-- Gutenberg Blocks built using ACF or Carbon Fields for a flexible, structured content experience
+- Gutenberg Blocks built using [ACF](https://www.advancedcustomfields.com/resources/blocks/) or [Carbon Fields](https://docs.carbonfields.net/learn/containers/gutenberg-blocks.html) for a flexible, structured content experience
+- [ESLint](https://eslint.org/) for code quality and consistency

-### Deployment & DevOps
+### Deployment & DevOps configurations
 - Docker configuration for local development and deployment
 - Platform.sh integration for scalable and secure hosting
 - Azure App Service support for cloud-based deployment ( pipeline, nginx configuration and startup script )